Kitchen Appliance Trends

 Some new fridges can draw up your grocery list for you (with help from creepy interior cameras and/or scanners).
-The entire idea seems ridiculous to us, and models with these types of features are a lot more expensive than ones without all the bells and interactivity.
-For instance, we found a Samsung French Door smart refrigerator for $2,700 at several outlets; a Samsung model very similar in size and appearance but without the extra functions costs $2,000.
+The entire idea seems ridiculous, and models with these types of features are a lot more expensive—sometimes thousands of dollars more—than ones without all the bells and interactivity.
 On the other hand, there are some useful “smart” functions built into some stoves and dishwashers that let you operate them via mobile app.

 True steam ovens let you cut the fat from the ingredients of many dishes by humidifying hot air, which keeps foods from drying out.
 Most steam ovens can also harness steam to cook sous vide dishes and self-clean.
 Convection steam ovens (or microwaves) combine the circulatory powers of convection with steam.
 Steam ovens and their convection relatives cost more than barebones ovens or microwaves, and there’s a learning curve to operating them.
 But their fans generally rave about them, especially for reheating leftovers.

 Stainless steel remains the favorite finish for appliances.
 Customers like its hard-to-smudge surface and gleaming looks.
 But so-called black stainless, a kind of gunmetal-ish blackish hue, is also showing up in many projects and stores.
 It’s priced about the same as regular stainless—about 10 to 25 percent higher than simpler black or white appliances.
 Other newer finishes include slate, a matte black that mimics the look of blackboard paint, and muted bronze.
 And simple black and white appliances have made a minor comeback, as they add contrast to kitchens with gray or colored cabinets.